Planet Hunters: Planet Hunters TESS (PHT)

-On December 6, 2018, the project Planet Hunters TESS (PHT) was launched and is lead by astronomer Nora Eisner.
+On December 6, 2018, the project Planet Hunters TESS (PHT) was launched and is led by astronomer Nora Eisner.
 This project uses data from the Transiting Exoplanet Survey Satellite (TESS) and is currently active (as of March 2023).
 This project discovered the Saturn-sized exoplanet TOI-813 b and many more.

 Until March 2023 PHT discovered 284 exoplanet candidates (e.g. TIC 35021200.01), 15 confirmed exoplanets (e.g. TOI-5174 b) and countless eclipsing binaries.
 All discovered exoplanet candidates are uploaded to ExoFOP by Nora Eisner or sometimes by another project member (see TOI and CTOI list provided by ExoFOP).

-All exoplanet candidates are manual checked by multiple project members (volunteers and moderators) and needs to pass different tests before they was accepted by Nora Eisner and uploaded to ExoFOP.
-But it's possible that not all PHT planet candidates become real (confirmed) exoplanets.
-Some of them are maybe grazing eclipsing binaries.
+All exoplanet candidates are manually checked by multiple project members (volunteers and moderators) and need to pass different tests before they are accepted by Nora Eisner and uploaded to ExoFOP.
+But it is possible that not all PHT planet candidates become real (confirmed) exoplanets.
+Some of them may be grazing eclipsing binaries.

 Planet Hunters: NGTS

 On October 19, 2021, the project Planet Hunters: NGTS was launched.
 It uses a dataset from the Next Generation Transit Survey to find transiting planets.
 It is the first Planet Hunters project that uses data from a ground-based telescope.
 The project looks at candidates that were already automatically filtered, similar to the Exoplanet Explorers project.
 The project found four candidate planets so far.
+In the pre-print five candidates are presented.
+This includes a giant planet candidate around TIC-165227846, a mid-M dwarf.
+This candidate was independently detected by Byrant et al. 2023 and if confirmed could represent the lowest-mass star to host a close-in giant.